AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 BUBBLE_MIN_R number

-Configuration constant for the minimum bubble radius in pixels
+Constant for the smallest possible bubble radius in pixels

 const BUBBLE_MIN_R = 20;